 One of our favorite things to fish for is salmon and for many different reasons.
-It's fresh, freezes well to have all year long, and we can make a delicious smoked salmon with it.
+It's fresh, freezes well to have all year long, and we can make delicious smoked salmon with it.
 Our preferred method is a hot-smoked salmon on a pellet grill.

 Smoked salmon is really easy to make and just takes a few steps to get it right.